birnybaum/Roast_Upgrade/README.md

 mv /path/to/anaconda3/envs/MultiPriors_env_mac /path/to/roast-3.0/lib/MultiPriors_WEB
 ```

 - `ROAST_GUI.mlappinstall`: Move this to the `roast-3.0` folder.

-- `renameFiles.M`: Move this to the `roast-3.0` folder.

 That's it!
 You should now have MultiPrior integrated into your ROAST 3.0 installation.

-Feel free to modify this markdown document as needed for your GitHub repository.